Skip to main content

 Who qualifies

 Married couples should not guess about eligibility.
-Wisconsin’s spousal impoverishment protection fact sheet shows that a community spouse may keep extra assets and income, and those protections can make a big difference.
+Wisconsin’s spousal protection fact sheet shows that a community spouse may keep extra assets and income, and those protections can make a big difference.

 Table 2.
 Key Wisconsin Medicaid long-term care numbers for 2026